andresjpulido/html5-room/readme.md

 - [License](#lock-license)

 ##  :beginner: About
-HTML5 Room is my brainchild, a web enthusiast, and lifelong learner.
+HTML5 Room is my brainchild, a web enthusiast, and a lifelong learner.
 This website serves as my personal laboratory where I delve into the ever-evolving world of HTML5, JavaScript, and CSS.
 My mission is simple: to document my coding adventures, share valuable insights, and inspire fellow developers to push their boundaries.

 ## :zap: Usage
 Write about how to use this project.